 Fall is a great time to amend your soil because amendments have all winter to break down and work their way into the soil.
 Testing labs are dramatically less busy in the fall so your test results are likely to be returned much faster-probably in time to add any recommended amendments before winter.

 Save the best of this year to plant next year.
 Collect seeds from the juiciest tomatoes, the showiest blooms and the sweetest sugar snap peas.
-Store dry seeds and pods in airtight containers in a cool, dark place.

 Divide and transplant overgrown perennials to fill in gaps throughout the garden.
 Plant mums and other fall blooms and prepare to dig up dahlias, cannas, gladioli and other non-hardy bulbs after the first frost.
 Sow cover crops now to improve soil fertility, prevent erosion, improve soil structure and provide ready-made compost for next spring.

 Buy and plant spring-blooming bulbs while there is a good selection and take advantage of end of season sales for tools, seeds and planters.